ayu-codes/CheckOutCounter/README.md

 # CheckOutCounter
 This an application which performs the function of a check out counter of any billing station.
 It has locale support as well.
+The default locale is set to English, India.

+This application implemented using Spring Boot's starter project.

 Below REST end points exposed here :
 - /billing : Adding items for billing.